-MATERIALS NEEDED: Youth need internet service, a device that connects to the internet, and a Zoom account in order to participate.
+MATERIALS NEEDED: Youth need internet service and a device that connects to the internet in order to participate.

 REGISTRATION: This experience can be a two-day or a four-day experience.
 You will register your entire classroom or group at one time, please choose the dates that best fit your schedule.
 We will then contact you to learn more about your group and content areas if applicable.

 COST: Thanks to financial support from the Minnesota Arts and Cultural Heritage Fund, Mississippi River Explorers is free for Minnesota youth.
 If your student or group is from outside of Minnesota, the cost is $15 for a 2-day experience, and $20 for a 4-day experience.

 GROUP SIZE: Your classroom/group will be in both large and small group settings.
 A large group size can be up to 100 youth, or 4 different classrooms/groups, at one time.